Akamuhammed/Semiconductor_Defect-Detector/Custom dataset creation.md

-As a computer vision enthusiast, I worked on a project to develop a semiconductor defect detection system.
+As a computer vision Practitioner, I worked on a project to develop a semiconductor defect detection system.
 One of the key steps in this project was annotating around 500 images to build a custom dataset.
 Each image contained approximately 50 defects that needed to be labeled.
 This process could be quite tedious and time-consuming, and I was determined to find a more efficient solution.

 After searching high and low for annotation software that would make my life easier, I stumbled upon Roboflow.
 And let me tell you, it was like a match made in computer vision heaven.
 Roboflow had this amazing feature that was the answer to my annotation prayers – the ability to copy all annotations from one image and paste them onto the next image.
 It was like magic!